-Many machines have been created to measure coefficient of friction.
-Highly regarded agencies use the results from these machines and their tests to create recommendations and standards that other agencies follow.
+Measuring friction can be tricky – many machines have been created to measure the coefficient of friction.
+Highly regarded agencies use results from these tests to create recommendations and standards that other agencies follow.
 Many government regulations are based upon ASTM standards.
 ASTM is an international standards organization that develops and publishes technical standards for a various range of items.

 ASTM 1679 is a type of test that is approved for both wet and dry testing.
 This test can be used on nearly all surfaces.
 The ASTM 1679 test is done using the English XL Variable Incidence Tribometer.
 It relies on a carbon dioxide cartridge, not gravity, therefore providing more accurate results and also allowing for inclined surfaces to be tested.
 The English XL Tribometer mimics the human stepping motion and allows for synchronized application of vertical and horizontal forces.
 The tribometer has no motors, springs or anything else that may fail when testing occurs, making it the preferred testing method for ASTM 1679.

 The ASTM E303 test is completed with the British Pendulum.
 The British Pendulum is used in both laboratory tests and tests completed in the field.
 It measures the energy loss when a rubber slider is moved over the square foot testing surface.
 ASTM E303 is used for road and paving standards.